go-aah/docs/tutorial/rest-api-basic-auth.md

-Title: Tutorial of Basic Auth - Security
+Title: Tutorial of REST API Basic Auth - Security
-Desc: Tutorial of how to implement Basic Auth using aah framework
+Desc: Tutorial of how to implement REST API Basic Auth using aah framework
-Keywords: basic auth, tutorial, security, aah framework
+Keywords: basic auth, rest api, tutorial, security, aah framework
 ---
-# Tutorial of Basic Auth - Security
+# Tutorial of REST API Basic Auth - Security

 Goal of this tutorial is to demonstrate aah framework `Basic Auth` security implementation.
 It is easy and robust implementation.
 Perfect fit for Web and API application